This post summarizes the regret analysis for multi-armed bandit problems and linear bandits problems.

 which finishes the proof.

-The content of this post mainly comes from AJKS and this note.
+The content of this post mainly comes from the Bandit Algorithms Book and AJKS.